sarahperrin/starter-academic/content/publication/mfg-curl/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "NeurIPS 2020"
+publication: "Under review."
 publication_short: ""

-abstract: "In this paper, we deepen the analysis of continuous time Fictitious Play learning algorithm to the consideration of various finite state Mean Field Game settings (finite horizon, γ-discounted), allowing in particular for the introduction of an additional common noise.
+abstract: "Concave Utility Reinforcement Learning (CURL) extends RL from linear to concave utilities in the occupancy measure induced by the agent’s policy.
+This encompasses not only RL but also imitation learning and exploration, among others.
+Yet, this more general paradigm invalidates the classical Bellman equations, and calls for new algorithms.
+Mean-field Games (MFGs) are a continuous approximation of many-agent RL.
+They consider the limit case of a continuous distribution of identical agents, anonymous with symmetric interests, and reduce the problem to the study of a single representative agent in interaction with the full population.
+Our core contribution consists in showing that CURL is a subclass of MFGs.
-We first present a theoretical convergence analysis of the continuous time Fictitious Play process and prove that the induced exploitability decreases at a rate O(1/t).
-Such analysis emphasizes the use of exploitability as a relevant metric for evaluating the convergence towards a Nash equilibrium in the context of Mean Field Games.
-These theoretical contributions are supported by numerical experiments provided in either model-based or model-free settings.
-We provide hereby for the first time converging learning dynamics for Mean Field Games in the presence of common noise."
+We think this important to bridge together both communities.
+It also allows to shed light on aspects of both fields: we show the equivalence between concavity in CURL and monotonicity in the associated MFG, between optimality conditions in CURL and Nash equilibrium in MFG, or that Fictitious Play (FP) for this class of MFGs is simply Frank-Wolfe, bringing the first convergence rate for discrete-time FP for MFGs.
+We also experimentally demonstrate that, using algorithms recently introduced for solving MFGs, we can address the CURL problem more efficiently."

 # Summary.
 An optional shortened abstract.
 summary: ""